 Power Spectral Density

-In optics, power spectral densities (also sometimes just called power densities) occur basically in two different forms:
+In optical technology and photonics, power spectral densities (also sometimes just called power densities) occur basically in two different forms:

 - optical power spectral densities, defined as the optical power per optical frequency (or wavelength) interval, e.g. specified in mW/THz or mW/nm

 - noise power densities, defined as the power spectral density of the fluctuations of a quantity such as an optical power or phase, where the frequency argument refers to a noise frequency (rather than to an optical frequency)

 In the following, both types of quantities are discussed.

 When the spectral distribution of optical power e.g. of some laser source or other light source is measured e.g. with an optical spectrum analyzer (e.g. a spectrograph), the result is usually given as some spectral quantities.
 For example, one may specify the radiant flux per unit optical frequency or wavelength, which is called the spectral flux.
 In other cases, one specifies a spectral intensity (radiant intensity per unit optical frequency or wavelength), or some other spectral quantities.
 The mentioned quantities are all quantities from the field of radiometry; similar spectral quantities are also used in photometry.

 Radiant spectral quantities can in principle also be interpreted as power spectral densities.
 In some cases, they are mathematically calculated as the power spectral density of some kind of amplitude, e.g. involving statistical models.
 In many other cases, they are calculated from a total optical power in conjunction with a known spectral shape, or directly measured e.g. with some kind of optical spectrometer.

 Optical power spectral densities are also required for visualizing e.g. pulse shapes with spectrograms.
 In that case, power spectral densities are calculated for limited time intervals by applying Fourier transforms to sections of data as extracted using some window function.